 Meanwhile, the China-Laos railway was opened in early December, promising deeper access to the Asian giant’s economy.
 Moving on to this year, Covid-19 infection rates are on the rise with daily case numbers reaching four digits, boding ill for activity ahead.
 In other news, the IMF concluded its Article IV consultation on 22 December.
 It highlighted the impact of the health crisis on economic momentum, and pointed out emerging risks stemming from inflation and currency depreciation.

 Laos’s car market this year recovered effectively from the pandemic crash, with sales increasing in double-digits in all quarters except for Q3.

-Following the rapid development of the market in the years immediately after the end of dictatorship, in the last three years the Laos new vehicles market was steady although fast growing economy.
+Following the rapid development of the market in the years immediately after the end of the dictatorship, in the last three years, the Laos vehicles market suffered from declining sales, despite the still fast-growing economy.

 In 2018 the total light-vehicle sales were 19,560, down 7.9% from the previous year.
 The market lost steam despite in the previous three years several new brands landed in the market and actually all the top brands are on sales, while not all successfully.

 In 2019 the market finally moderately recovered with final sales at 21,079 units, up 7.7%.
 The car passenger segment, which counts 31% of the total light vehicles market, declined 7.2%, but this loss was more than balanced by the growth of the LCVs (mainly pickups) up a robust 16.4%.

 Due to the COVID-19 pandemic sales fell in 2020.
 In fact, 16,666 units have been sold, reporting a decline of 20.9% compared to 2019.